 Palace of Holyroodhouse – ‘must see’?

-– No, not on our list.
+– No, not on my list.

 Unless you are a real history enthusiast, the official residence of the British queen when in Scotland carries the faded air of somewhere that is just putting on a show for the visitors to make a bit of money for the royal coffers.